togglebit/CANFDuino/README.md

 **Step 7.** - Jumper at least one of the two termination resistors on the PCB enabling termnination resistors on the bus. (two ideally)

 **Step 8.** - Connect USB cable to CANFDuino and the PC, this will power the unit an prompt for a dirver install.
-Wait for the driver to install if needed (one option is to skip obtaining from windows and selecting the driver in the hardware\samd\drivers folder).
+Wait for the driver to install if needed (one option is to skip obtaining from Windows and selecting the driver in the hardware\samd\drivers folder).
 Go to Tools->Port and select the COMM port that is labled CANFDuino.
-You may need to shut down the IDE and re-open it after installing the driver. (if needed, use FTDI exe in this repository to install driver)
+You may need to shut down the IDE and re-open it after installing the driver. (if needed, use FTDI exe in this repository to install driver, see link below for mac)

 **Step 9.** - Go to Sketch->Upload.
 After compiling the IDE will send a signal to the CANFDuino to enter the bootloader.
 Note when the unit is bootloading the orange LED will stay on and strobe off quickly for 1-2 seconds.
 This occurs anytime the processor is reset (initial power on etc).
 You should see the green/red comms LED's flicker during sketch upload.